kascote/termkit/README.md

 [termparser](packages/termparser): This package acts as a parser, interpreting the ANSI sequences returned by the terminal emulator and converting them into a collection of events.

+[termunicode](packages/termunicode): Library designed to provide a set of utilities for working with Unicode characters in terminal applications.
+It is particularly useful for applications that need to handle a wide range of Unicode characters and properties.